Meet The Internet Researchers Unmasking Russian Assassins

 Triebert also points out that they have investigated U.S. airstrikes in Syria.
 "When we investigate the Pentagon, [Russian media] calls us independent investigators that show the Pentagon killed civilians," he says.

 But in the background, Triebert and Toler are also aware of the researchers and whistleblowers who have come before Bellingcat.
 Many have not succeeded in maintaining an impartial stance.
 The website WikiLeaks, for example, gained fame through leaking U.S. documents that many saw as shedding light on the wars in Iraq and Afghanistan.
 But in recent years, the organization has also gained notoriety as a conduit for hacked emails from the Democratic National Committee.
-It later emerged that Russian hackers had stolen those e-mails with the goal of swaying the 2016 election.
+It later emerged that Russian hackers had stolen those emails with the goal of swaying the 2016 election.

 "When I was a student, I was inspired by the work of WikiLeaks, right?
 This is what got me into this stuff," Triebert says.
 "If I look at WikiLeaks nowadays, I'm disappointed by what it has become."

-"Of course we think about that, because we don't want to be coopted," Toler says.
+"Of course we think about that, because we don't want to be co-opted," Toler says.
 At the same time, he thinks their open approach provides a degree of protection.
 "We've been doing this for years and years and years, and we can kind of sniff out when something's been planted."

 But Toler and Triebert also admit the challenges will only grow with the group's popularity.
 Looking to the future, Toler says that fake posts and doctored videos will only grow in sophistication.
-Triebert expects intel agencies may feed them leads in order to get classified findings into the public sphere.
+Triebert expects intel agencies may feed them leads to get classified findings into the public sphere.
 "You could call it whitewashing of their information, right?" he says.

 Neither knows what the future holds for the group, but both say they are ready.
 "So I think yeah, interesting times ahead," Tiebert says.